trishateh/lending-platform/contract/README.md

 - Add access control to only allow admins to withdraw the NFT collateral.
 - Incorporate more tokens and liquidity pools.
 - Allow P2P lending and borrowing.
-- Using an Oracle to determine the value of an NFT.
+- Use an Oracle to determine the value of an NFT.
 - Allow bridging of ETH and ERC-20 tokens from Ethereum to Linea network.